-Team Managers
+Team Manager

-A Team Manager is a user designated as a manager of a team, which represents a set of users, groups, or users and groups that can perform provisioning requests and approval tasks associated with the team.
+A user designated for a team who can perform provisioning requests and approval tasks associated with the team.
+Team manager is allowed to request or revoke permissions of team members.
+An administrator can configure a Team Manager capabilities to delegate tasks for team members.

 Although a team might match a group that exists in the user directory, teams are not the same thing as groups.
-That is, a group or a member of a group cannot perform team capabilities except when assigned to a team.
+A group or a member of a group cannot perform team capabilities except when assigned to a team.
+For more information, see Managing Users in NetlQ Identity Manager - User's Guide to the Identity Applications.